TheCodeSlinger/FacePop/README.md

 - **ControlNet Integration**: Supports ControlNet for advanced image manipulation if installed.
 - **Customizable Settings**: Provides a comprehensive UI with adjustable parameters for tailored processing.
 - **Debugging Tools**: Includes debugging features to help troubleshoot and optimize processing steps.
+- **Restore Eyes (NEW!)**: Restore the eyes to the original image.
+This is still being worked on and not very good yet.

 ## Installation